apollo

 Caution

 The presence of this medicine in human milk is unknown.
-When deciding whether to stop treatment with either drug, your doctor may consider the advantages of breastfeeding for the infant and Liviguard Injection 10 ml treatment for the breastfeeding mother.
+When deciding whether to stop treatment with either drug, your doctor may consider the advantages of breastfeeding for the infant and Liviguard Injection treatment for the breastfeeding mother.

 bannner image